Alice-Divya/Auto-WCEBleedGen-Challenge-2023/README.md

-In summary, the training phase involves feeding the data into the CNN (Convolutional Neural Network) architecture, adjusting the model's parameters (weights and biases) based on the input data, and optimizing the model's performance.
-The validation phase involves assessing the performance of the trained model on a separate dataset that was not used during training, providing an indication of the model's generalization ability.
-After training, the best model was saved and select that model.
+In summary, the training phase involves feeding the data into the CNN (Convolutional Neural Network) architecture by adjusting the model’s parameters (weights and biases) based on the input data and optimizing the model’s performance.
+The validation phase involves assessing the performance of the trained model on a separate dataset that was not used during training, indicating the model’s generalization ability.

-After evaluating different convolutional neural network (CNN) models, including the EfficientNetB0, VGG16, and ResNet50, it was concluded that Resnet50 demonstrated the best performance for prediction.
-That is highlighted in  [Figure 4(a)](https://private-user-images.githubusercontent.com/146803475/272896840-9f5b728b-405d-43b7-9db0-9dab1cfb7f7e.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTEiLCJleHAiOjE2OTY1NjYwNjksIm5iZiI6MTY5NjU2NTc2OSwicGF0aCI6Ii8xNDY4MDM0NzUvMjcyODk2ODQwLTlmNWI3MjhiLTQwNWQtNDNiNy05ZGIwLTlkYWIxY2ZiN2Y3ZS5wbmc_WC1BbXotQWxnb3JpdGhtPUFXUzQtSE1BQy1TSEEyNTYmWC1BbXotQ3JlZGVudGlhbD1BS0lBSVdOSllBWDRDU1ZFSDUzQSUyRjIwMjMxMDA2JTJGdXMtZWFzdC0xJTJGczMlMkZhd3M0X3JlcXVlc3QmWC1BbXotRGF0ZT0yMDIzMTAwNlQwNDE2MDlaJlgtQW16LUV4cGlyZXM9MzAwJlgtQW16LVNpZ25hdHVyZT1lN2NhYjc1YjBmN2RkZWNlZDhmM2QzNTE2MWQyNTkzN2RmYzllMzQ3MjZmN2ZhZDMyM2Q4MTJjYTg5NzRiZDBhJlgtQW16LVNpZ25lZEhlYWRlcnM9aG9zdCZhY3Rvcl9pZD0wJmtleV9pZD0wJnJlcG9faWQ9MCJ9.FdSDWv5Rng1l0OlKjFKVl2QUdpdkaJrQ2XE7o-20ysM).
+According to Figure 4(b), the best model out of the 5-fold cross-validation is employed to classify test images as either bleeding or non-bleeding by using the Auto-WCEBleedGen Challenge Test Dataset.

-According to [Figure 4(b)](https://private-user-images.githubusercontent.com/146803475/272897479-9669b100-c102-4bf5-8cab-1517d5895fa3.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTEiLCJleHAiOjE2OTY1NjYzMDksIm5iZiI6MTY5NjU2NjAwOSwicGF0aCI6Ii8xNDY4MDM0NzUvMjcyODk3NDc5LTk2NjliMTAwLWMxMDItNGJmNS04Y2FiLTE1MTdkNTg5NWZhMy5wbmc_WC1BbXotQWxnb3JpdGhtPUFXUzQtSE1BQy1TSEEyNTYmWC1BbXotQ3JlZGVudGlhbD1BS0lBSVdOSllBWDRDU1ZFSDUzQSUyRjIwMjMxMDA2JTJGdXMtZWFzdC0xJTJGczMlMkZhd3M0X3JlcXVlc3QmWC1BbXotRGF0ZT0yMDIzMTAwNlQwNDIwMDlaJlgtQW16LUV4cGlyZXM9MzAwJlgtQW16LVNpZ25hdHVyZT02ZDc2YWE4MGMzOTlmY2JhMGU5ZTUyMGM5ZGUyMGZmMjY3ZmNlMTEzMmY5ZWJmZmE2NGE5YWJiOGE0YjQ4MWZkJlgtQW16LVNpZ25lZEhlYWRlcnM9aG9zdCZhY3Rvcl9pZD0wJmtleV9pZD0wJnJlcG9faWQ9MCJ9.U1ec4wZlP8qGQ2HKVZaFQtgM1q-L5Gsh-N3P7opVpGs), the chosen model (Resnet50) is employed to classify test images as either bleeding or non-bleeding.
-To accomplish this, the test images is fed into the model for classification.
+It has been concluded that ResNet-50 demonstrates the best performance based on the metrics(Accuracy, F1 score, Recall) derived from the best model predictions out of the 5-fold cross-validation.
+Therefore, it is considered the optimum classification model as indicated in red in Figure 4(a).

 <p align="center">
   <img width="564" alt="Fig5" src="https://github.com/Alice-Divya/Auto-WCEBleedGen-Challenge-2023/assets/146923115/6722d29d-d61f-4c2a-835c-7faabfbec3e9">